-The MU Teaching Fellowship Program is a cohort based model designed to cultivate a professional learning community, foster collaboration, and promote school change.
-It offers beginning teachers an induction model built on active learning including being mentored, observing expert models, or being observed followed by feedback and discussion, and analyzing student work.
-All of the classroom experienced is reinforced during graduate coursework one evening a week.
+The MU Teaching Fellowship Program is an online program.
+It offers early career educators professional development and support built on active learning including being mentored, observing expert models, or being observed followed by feedback and discussion, and analyzing student work.
+All of the graduate coursework is provided online to best facilitate a balance between teaching and learning.

 Fellows have two roles: classroom teacher and graduate student.

-MU Teaching Fellows are are hired and employed as full-time, salaried teachers in partnering school districts of the MU Partnership for Educational Renewal (MPER).
-MPER represents the largest school partnership in the nation 300+ schools in 20+ districts in Missouri.
+MU Teaching Fellows are hired and employed as full-time, salaried teachers in partnering school districts of the MU Partnership for Educational Renewal (MPER).
+MPER represents 300+ schools in 20+ districts in Missouri.
 As salaried employees, Fellows receive the same benefits (retirement, health insurance, etc.) as other beginning teachers in the districts in which they are hired.